Travel Impacts

 Traffic changes and night works: Commonwealth Avenue

-This temporary road helps to keep two lanes of traffic in each direction during peak hours.
-The next major phase of the Raising London Circuit project will remove the southbound Commonwealth Avenue bridge over London Circuit.
+The next major phase of the project will remove the northbound Commonwealth Avenue bridge over London Circuit.

 Please follow all road signs and slow down when driving on Commonwealth Avenue between Parkes Way and Vernon Circle.